jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Module symbols also have a Type Create.
 New module types come to light when a Sigma module is loaded.
 All the Type Creates of module types in a Sigma module are called right after the Sigma module is loaded.
 The Type Create of the main module of a Sigma module serves as the module initializer.
 The Object Create of the main module serves as the module instance initializer.

-###### Procedure Create and Destroy
+###### Command Create and Destroy

-Procedures are in many aspects the same as types.
-To initialize the static members of procedures.
-Procedure Create is called on creation of the procedure’s object.
-In the Procedure Create you can only call static members of the procedure, because the instance members of procedure only exist during a call to the procedure.
+Commands are in many aspects the same as types.
+To initialize the static members of commands.
+Command Create is called on creation of the command’s object.
+In the Command Create you can only call static members of the command, because the instance members of command only exist during a call to the command.

-Procedure Create is stuck right at the end of the object’s Object Create.
+Command Create is stuck right at the end of the object’s Object Create.

-Procedure Static members of a procedure are like part of the object instance, rather than the procedure instance.
+Command Static members of a command are like part of the object instance, rather than the command instance.

 #### Question

-Where are type static procedure members initialized?
+Where are type static command members initialized?
-Type Static procedure members are like part of the module instance.
+Type Static command members are like part of the module instance.
 They are module instance *specific*, but this is also called type specific, because a type belongs to a module instance.
 They should be initialized along with the module instance, so along with the type creation.
-Type Create can access Type Static procedure members and are initialized there.
+Type Create can access Type Static command members and are initialized there.

-Type Static members of both the type and its procedures are initialized in the Type Create procedure and terminated in the Type Destroy procedure.
+Type Static members of both the type and its commands are initialized in the Type Create command and terminated in the Type Destroy command.

-Module Static members of both module, its type and procedures are initialized in the module’s Type Create procedure and terminiated in its Type Destroy procedure.
+Module Static members of both module, its type and commands are initialized in the module’s Type Create command and terminiated in its Type Destroy command.

 #### Old

 ##### Type Static

-The basic things about a static procedure:
+The basic things about a static command:

 - Callable even when the object symbol isn’t created
 - Data mutual for every object